mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

 	```

 12. You want more?
-Look a the sample apps to get an idea of how to use The-M-Project.
+Look at the sample apps to get an idea of how to use The-M-Project.
 The [Kitchensink](http://www.the-m-project.org/apps/absinthe/kitchensink/index.html) is a good starting point.